KyleBastien/KyleBastien/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Kyle Bastien, I'm a Software Engineer working at DocuSign, and doing my best to contribute to open source whenever/wherever I can.
+My name is Kyle Bastien, I'm a Software Engineer working at Docusign, and doing my best to contribute to open source whenever/wherever I can.
 I work mostly on TypeScript/JavaScript based projects, but consider myself a full stack engineer with knowledge of C# and Java.
 My interests are in things like monorepos, accessibility, web application performance, micro frontends, and code sharing.
-You can find me on [Twitter](https://twitter.com/nuttguy), or on [LinkedIn](https://www.linkedin.com/in/kyle-bastien/).
+You can find me on [LinkedIn](https://www.linkedin.com/in/kyle-bastien/).

 ### 📈Github Stats